solo-system/solo-system.github.io/home.md

 which would run the system for five days of permanent recording.

-Solar,
+Recording is split into manageable 10-minute-long files which are stored on the SD memory card - grouped into an intuitive folder-per-day layout.
-deep-cycle battery, mains or vehicle powering are all possible, although not currently supported.
-Recording is split into manageable 10-minute sections, further split into folder-per-day layout.

 Larger SD-cards allow longer recording times, with 32Gb cards able to hold around 13 days (64Gb hold 27 days).
 Audio is stored uncompressed in standard “.wav” format.
 Audio sample rate is user-configurable – 16kHz and 44.1kHz are common choices.

 Preparing (flashing) the SD card with the software to run the SOLO and any user-configuration, and later harvesting the audio data from the